 The only reasons I could come up with were, “I don’t want to jinx it” or “if it doesn’t work out then I don’t want to hurt more or feel the pressure of people knowing and having to explain what happened.”
 I mean, I’ve heard you shouldn’t tell anyone until you’re about 12 weeks because that’s when it’s “safe” to tell people.

 Although these reasons weren’t mine, they’re what I’ve heard or been told.
 I always question the norm.
 That is just what I do.
 I like to think for myself and I encourage others to do the same.

-So, I made the conscious choice to not sacrifice my joy, in the now, to spare myself pain later.
+So, I made the conscious choice to not sacrifice my joy, in the now, to spare myself pain later, although if I feel physical pain like arthritis, I know I can use a pain relief supplement that I got online.
 Truth is, the idea that we will hurt less if we just pretend we aren’t as happy or excited is a total hoax.
 It’s going to hurt no matter what, not more because I choose to feel the joy now, and not less because I choose to not tell anyone.

 This is just the mind’s way to protect ourselves, and while we are protecting ourselves we are also draining the joy out of life.
 It’s my life’s work to rise above the mind and to lead with the heart.
 Life is so much more alive, fun, and worth living from that space.

 So over a two week span, I told over 20 people, who I love, that I was pregnant.
 And it was beautiful to share and feel the love and equal excitement from those around me.
 It lifted me up and made it an even more joyful experience.

 I was about 5 weeks pregnant… and it was really really hard.
 Painful physically and emotionally.

 I knew I had to process the pain, especially emotionally.
 I allowed myself to feel everything that was coming in and make amends with the soul.

 The night of the miscarriage, I texted each person I had told.
 I texted one sentence letting them know what happened.